tlinnet/gas-counter-magnetic/README.md

 python gas-counter-magnetic/raspberry/gas-sensor.py
 ```

-And noted down the current consumption: `3345,61`
+And noted down the current consumption: `3345,71`

 ![20240926_113826](https://github.com/user-attachments/assets/950697cb-e84c-4832-a287-8b0cd1fed698)

+I needed to re-adjust the KY-021 board a few millimetersv up, so the reed contact was at the very top line of the blue plastic.